Senior Program Officer - Aging

 As senior program officer at Rose Community Foundation, Therese Ellery directs the Aging program area, which supports older adults in the seven-county Greater Denver area.

-Ms. Ellery has more than 35 years of professional and volunteer experience in the field of aging and plays an active role in the Foundation’s initiatives that includes Changing the Narrative, Boomers Leading Change and Latino Age Wave of Colorado.
+Ms. Ellery has more than 35 years of professional and volunteer experience in the field of aging and plays an active role in the Foundation’s initiatives, including Changing the Narrative, Boomers Leading Change and Latino Age Wave of Colorado.
 Her professional background includes nearly a decade at Adult Care Management, Inc. where she first served as care manager and ultimately as director of program and community development.
+While there, she developed a housing-counseling program for older people in collaboration with the AARP.
 She also worked in outreach for Salt Lake County Aging Services in Utah.
-From 1991 to 1993, she worked to develop a housing-counseling program for older people in collaboration with the AARP.
 Additionally, for three years, Ms. Ellery promoted and developed resources and services for the HIV/AIDS population of metro Denver when she served on the Ryan White Funds Distribution Committee at the invitation of the Mayor’s Office of HIV/AIDS Resources.
 Just prior to joining the Foundation, she owned and operated TimeCentric, a personal and corporate concierge service.

-With a Bachelor of Science in psychology and a Certificate in gerontology, both from the University of Utah, Ms. Ellery is a member of the American Society on Aging.
-She served on the national board of Grantmakers in Aging (GIA) for several years and chaired its Membership Committee.
-She has also served on GIA’s Conference Planning, Program Development and Diversity Committees.
+Ms. Ellery is a member of the American Society on Aging.
+She served on the national board of Grantmakers in Aging (GIA), chaired its Membership Committee and served on GIA’s Conference Planning, and Program Development Committees.
+She currently participates on GIA’s Diversity Committee.
 Ms. Ellery has been involved with the Douglas County Senior Services Council, the Retired Senior Volunteer Program Advisory Council, and is a founding member of the Douglas County Colorado TRIAD.
-In addition, she participated in a 2003 meeting on the National Agenda for the Environment and the Aging through the U.S. Environmental Protection Agency’s Aging Initiative, and AARP’s 2004 Mobility Forum to develop an agenda to enhance mobility options for people aged 50 and over.
+She participated in a 2003 meeting on the National Agenda for the Environment and the Aging through the U.S. Environmental Protection Agency’s Aging Initiative, and AARP’s 2004 Mobility Forum to develop an agenda to enhance mobility options for people aged 50 and over.
 In 2005, Ms. Ellery was invited to participate as an observer at the White House Conference on Aging.
-In participation with Colorado Association of Funders, she is a founding member of the Colorado Aging Dialogue, a group of funders and leaders in aging that meet regularly to learn, maximize resources and address issues facing older Coloradans and their caregivers.
+In participation with Colorado Association of Funders, she is a founding member of the Colorado Aging Dialogue.
+She is a recipient of the Girl Scouts Colorado 2018 Women of Distinction Award.